|About MacRae, Stover & Others

 A Stover Family From Markham, Ontario, Canada

-Our Stover family of Markham, Ontario, Canada actually came to this country from Pennsylvania, USA in the year 1801.
+Our Stover family of Markham, Ontario, Canada actually came to this country from Pennsylvania, USA in 1801.
 Before that the family had lived in Switzerland, mainly in the Bern area.

-Our family was not always called Stover.
+Our Stover family was not always called Stover.
 All of our ancestors who lived in Switzerland were called Stauffer.
-Stauffer was changed to Stover by Hans Jacob Stauffer, born August 6, 1717, after he came to Pennsylvania, which was before 1730.
+Stauffer was changed to Stover by Hans Jacob Stauffer.
+Hans was born on August 6, 1717.
+He changed his surname after he came to Pennsylvania, which was sometime before 1730.

 LOADING!
 Please wait ...